FAU-Analytical-Paleo/Analytical-Palaeobiology/README.md

   * Tutorial: [Covid-19](https://github.com/FAU-Analytical-Paleo/Analytical-Palaeobiology/tree/master/Covid-19)
     * Evaluate data quality and selecting the best variables
     * Model time series data for prediction
   * **Homework**: How sensitive are predictions to the number of known data points.
 We now have a history of 90 days to inform our model.
 How does forecast change when limiting the time of previous observations?
-(Link)[https://classroom.github.com/a/vlgjPLY6]
+[Assignment Link](https://classroom.github.com/a/vlgjPLY6)
     - Limit data start to when Covi-19 became a global pandemic (March 1)
     - Limit data end to some arbitrary date in the first two weeks of April